+Detector Setup

 The experimental setup used 15 organic scintillators.
 One detector, the “trigger” detector, was placed at the beam exit window.
 The rest of the detectors were grouped into seven sets of two.
 Each detector set consisted of one 5” by 5” square, ¼” (6 mm) thick plastic scintillator directly in front of a 5” liquid scintillator.
 The plastic scintillators in each detector set are “veto” detectors.
 The trigger detector was a plastic 2” by 2” square scintillator that ranged in thickness from 0.1 to 0.5 mm depending on the beam type.
 The detector s can be seen below in Figures ## and ## and a schematic of the detector setup can be seen below in Figure ##.